Triangle

 Kathy Lubbers’ setup for Something Rotten at Ephrata Performing Arts Center (EPAC) in Ephrata, Pennsylvania.

-Kathy's write-up below photos.
+Kathy's write-up and gear list below photos.

 "This is such a fun show to play!
 We are fortunate that EPAC is the first theatre in our area to obtain the rights to this show, so along with the joy of playing it, we get to see and hear true audience reactions to a show most haven’t seen before.
 And they laugh and spontaneously applaud the whole way through!
 The drum book is straightforward but with a lot of really interesting elements and chances for creativity.
 For example – I use the Toca Seed Pod Shaker in place of the called for “Goat Hooves”.
 Who has Goat Hooves anyway?
 Since the show doesn’t call for a ton of accessories, I opted to not use any electronics and go fully acoustic.